GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 6-7
 	:language: python

-Define 2 materials from predefined databases with ``"yellow"`` and ``"pastelbrown"`` colors for future spheres and "hats":
+Define 2 materials from predefined databases with ``"yellow"`` and ``"pastelbrown"`` colors for future spheres and their "hats":

 .. literalinclude:: examples/example2a.py
 	:lineno-start: 9
 	:lines: 9-11
 	:language: python

-So, after these preparation steps, let’s say we need some structure with repeating parts.
-In this example it is spheres and “hats” on top of these spheres.
+After these preparation steps, let's say we need some structure with repeating parts.
+In this example, these are spheres and “hats” on top of these spheres.
 With the help of Python and object-oriented way of geometry development, this will be easy.
-First, let’s create empty lists for future surfaces and cells and set how many objects we need along each axis:
+First, let's create empty lists for future surfaces and cells and set how many objects we need along each axis:

 .. literalinclude:: examples/example2a.py
 	:lineno-start: 13